 Opinion

-BEING A WHISTLEBLOWER GOT ME REMOVED FROM THE BENCH
+BEING A WHISTLEBLOWER GOT ME OUSTED FROM THE BENCH

 This post expresses the views and opinions of the author(s) and not necessarily that of The Bowie Sun management or staff.